abenkoula71/indian-food-react/README.md

 In the proj
 Runsthe app in the developme
-Open [http://localhot:3000](http://ocalhost:3000) toview it i It correctly bundls Reactin prucon
+Open [http://localhot:3000](http://ocalhost:3000) toview it i It correctly bundls Reactin prucn
 Your app is read to beu.oae-rc-adocdeplyment) forme **Note: ths is  -wayopeati.
 One yconfguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiuatinfilean teransitivedepeecie (webpak, Babel,ESL